nilthehuman/Silence/README.md

 ## Known bugs and shortcomings

 __Silence__ aims to be correct and unbiased, but it is not perfect and has some bugs.
-Please do NOT rely on __Silence__ to produce ground truth renders.
+Needless to say __Silence__ is NOT correct enough to produce ground truth renders.

   * No soft shadows yet
   * Indirect illumination is unreliable